-BEIRUT - One person was killed and others injured late on Friday in a Palestinian refugee camp in south Lebanon after a dispute erupted into gunfire between rival political groups for the second time this week, Reuters witnesses and state media said.
+One man was killed and others injured late on Friday in a Palestinian refugee camp in south Lebanon as a dispute between rival political groups escalated into gunbattles.

-The outbreak of violence comes after two men were shot dead in the same camp on Monday because of tensions between members of the mainstream Palestinian faction Fatah and a hardline Islamist group.
+Two men were shot dead in the camp on Monday amid tension between members of the mainstream Palestinian faction Fatah and a hardline Islamist group.

-Fatah member Hussein Othman was killed in Friday's fighting between groups of armed men from rival factions, Lebanon's National News Agency said.
+Fatah member Hussein Othman was killed in Friday's fighting between groups of armed men, Lebanon's National News Agency said.

 Ain al-Hilweh camp, near the southern Lebanese coastal city of Sidon, has regularly seen factional disputes spiral into deadly violence.

-Lebanon's Palestinian camps mainly fall outside the jurisdiction of the Lebanese security services.
+The Palestinian camps mainly fall outside the jurisdiction of Lebanese security services.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>